Absence of percolation for Poisson outdegree-one graphs

 Roughly speaking, a $m$-protecting vertex $z$ is surrounded by $k+2$ circles (w.r.t. the $\Vert\cdot\Vert_{\infty}$-norm) made up of $m$-shield vertices.
 Therefore this is also true for a $m$-protected marked point $x$.
-Thanks to the Shield assumption, each of these circles constitutes an uncrossable obstacle for a single edge $(x,h(\varphi,x))$.
-See Figure \ref{fig:SA}.
-Given a vertex $z\in\mathbb{Z}^{d}$ and two positive integers $m,l\in\mathbb{N}^{*}$, we define:
+Thanks to \textbf{(SA)}, each of these circles constitutes an uncrossable obstacle for a single edge $(x,h(\varphi,x))$: see Figure \ref{fig:SA}.